Our Homeschool Student College Admission Process

 What are Liberty University’s SAT requirements for homeschoolers?

 All applicants must submit recent CLT, SAT, or ACT scores.
 This applies to homeschoolers as well as those attending traditional high school.
-Liberty University’s ACT, CLT, and SAT score requirements are flexible, and we have no minimum thresholds for acceptance.
+Results from the CLT, SAT, or ACT are not required for admission, but may be used in consideration for merit-based aid.
 For more information, please visit our admission requirements page.

 Can homeschool students take dual enrollment classes at Liberty?